tahaafzal5/zero2prod/Notes.md

  - Run the application

 ### Faster Linking
-* A sizeable chunk of time is spent in the **linking** phase when are doing incremental builds.
+* A sizable chunk of time is spent in the **linking** phase when are doing incremental builds.
 * The default linker does a good job, but there is a faster one by the LLVM project: `lld`.
 * See `.cargo/config.toml` to see how to install and add configuration to use `lld`.